Traveling in the U.S.

 Individuals coming to the U.S. in H-1B, TN and E-3 status may enter the country as early as ten days prior to the approved start date as indicated on their H-1B Approval Notice/LCA (E-3) or TN documents.
 Individuals attempting to enter the U.S. before this 10-day period run the risk of being refused admission at the border.

-Please be sure to review CBP’s international visitor information to review important information regarding the admission process and about bringing food, medication, pets and money and other monetary instruments into the U.S.
+Please be sure to review CBP’s international visitor information to review important information regarding the admission process and about bringing food, medication, pets and money and other monetary instruments into the U.S. Also, note that CBP reserves the right to inspect your electronic devices, such as your cell phone, tablet or laptop.
+If your electronic device is selected for such an inspection, you should receive a CBP fact sheet with additional details.

 Re-entering the U.S.